d12frosted/elpa-mirror/gnu/blist-readme.txt

 3.2 Example configuration
 ─────────────────────────

-  An example configuration is included so that it is easier to begin configuring the package.
+  Some examples of configurations are included so that it is easier to begin configuring the package.

+3.2.1 Example of manual grouping ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌

   ┌────
   │ (setq blist-filter-groups